 What is Suicide 101: Responding to Suicidal Ideation Among Survivors of Sexual Assault?

 Suicide 101: Responding to Suicidal Ideation Among Survivors of Sexual Assault is a self-guided, online, educational module for Sexual Assault Response Coordinators (SARCs) and Sexual Assault Prevention and Response (SAPR) Victim Advocates (VAs) to assist in their work when supporting survivors managing suicidal ideation.

 Survivors of sexual assault are at greater risk for suicidal thoughts and suicide attempts.
 In their roles as sources of confidential support, SARCs and SAPR VAs are uniquely qualified to identify, assess, and support survivors of sexual assault who have suicidal ideation.
 This module explains how SARCs and SAPR VAs can leverage their existing skills, introduces tools for conducting a suicide risk assessment and identifying appropriate follow-up steps, as well as connecting survivors to long-term support resources for managing their suicidal ideation.
-The module can be completed anonymously, or SARCs and SAPR VAs looking for additional information on this topic can complete the course for one hour of D-SAACP credit.

 For more information on the background and development of this module, download the Information Paper.